 Who can take part?

 This project is for schools who have previously participated in a Development Work Group.
 All schools must show a strong commitment from both school and subject leadership for embedding teaching for mastery approaches, and at least the lead participant teacher from the Development Work Group school must have already started using teaching for mastery approaches.
 Each school will have a lead participant, normally the subject leader for maths.
 They are likely to have played a lead role in previous years.
-The headteacher from each school will also be involved at appropriate times to ensure that there is a whole school commitment for embedding changes.
+Any additional participants should be in a position to play an active role in leading change across the school.
+It is important that school leadership team including the headteacher are also involved to ensure that there is a whole school commitment for embedding changes.

 What is involved?

-There are six workshops across the academic year (more details below) which include opportunity for:
+There are six workshops across the academic year which include opportunity for: